Rishabh42/CineMatch/assignment/assignement-1/Report.md

 - **Students**
 	- Take lecture notes
 	- Collaborate with other students on group projects
-	- Keep track of their assignements and their progress in each classes
+	- Keep track of their assignments and their progress in each classes
 - **Team**
 	- Collaborate on documents between team members
 	- Take notes during meetings